| Things

 for kindling fire out of prose?

-Shall I pare them like Miss Dickinson,
+Shall I pare them like Miss Dickinson,impatient so with frills,

 disclose the core and seed within